 - Typing hashtags into the search bar to look at similar searches and volume

 - Coming up with your school’s own branded hashtags.
 It doesn’t have to be too creative — Covenant Day School, for example, uses the simple-yet-effective #CovenantDay hashtag on their posts!

 Pro Tip: Copy and paste your school’s hashtags into an app on your phone or laptop computer so it’s easy to reuse them.

 Can hashtags help grow your school’s following?

-Instagram makes it easier to see who is using certain hashtags.
-You can now follow hashtags on the platform like a regular profile.
-This is a great way to view all the posts with the hashtag in one place.
-You can also include your hashtags in your bio as clickable hashtags so your followers can view the posts using it on Instagram as well.
+Instagram makes it easy to see who is using certain hashtags.
+You can follow hashtags on the platform like you would a regular profile, which offers a great way to view all of the posts with the hashtag in one place.
+You can also include your hashtags in your bio to draw attention to posts that use the same hashtags.

 How do you get your community involved?

 It’s important to encourage your school community to use your school’s hashtags on their own posts.
 To generate awareness about your school’s hashtags, you can: